 Information does not currently exist to determine the amount of flow in Pleasant Valley that may be attributable to I&I. Projects aimed at reducing I&I could recapture any capacity being lost.

-There are no planned projects at this time.
+There are no planned projects currently.

 Taneytown Sewer Service Area